-Study of English literature written before 1500, including Beowulf and the work of Chaucer.
+Study of English literature written before 1500, including Beowulf and the work of Chaucer and the Gavain-poet.
 Prerequisite: ENGL 102.

 Study of the poetry and prose of John Milton and other major 17th century British writers, with an emphasis on the religious and political contexts of the literature.
 Prerequisite: ENGL 102.